cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 #### File pruning

-Without pruning the number of files can grow indefinitely, this will need to be managed by the developer in an application or even module-specific manner.
+Without pruning the number of files can grow indefinitely, this will need to be managed by the developer in an application or even module-specific manner (e.g. log rotation).
 The file naming schema facilitates pruning by block number and/or ABCI message.

 ### Configuration